 - Helping Them Get Busy With Themed Crafts

-Another way to make kids feel like they’re part of a wedding is to give them a crafts table and arrange for wedding-themed projects.
+Another way to make kids feel like they’re part of a wedding is to give them a crafts table and arrange for wedding-themed projects, like a high-quality photo album.
 They could draw and decorate a cake on paper, or make a wedding dress out of tissues, or just go wild on their own!
 At the very least, they’ll be expressing their creativity in a contained manner and not on the red carpet.
 Here’s a great page for some inspiration at more religious-themed weddings.

 - Arranging A Separate Table

 When it’s time to eat, see if there are enough children of the same age to have their own table.
 You can use the same crafts table as their dining table.
 Besides, you can even have them help in changing the settings.
 It might also be a good idea to have a kids’ menu, with the kind of food children would like.
 Think fries, nuggets, and pizza instead of the fish, steak, or vegetarian options you have for the adults.

 Ask your wedding planner about hiring a professional children’s entertainer for the event.
 You might have to stretch the budget a little, but it’ll be worth it if the kids stay out of trouble.
 A clown, magician, or a balloon modeler might be a good idea.
 Some companies might even provide an expert who can entertain children with different activities throughout the whole event.